 MARKS OF DISTINCTION

-• Earlham ranks 30th out of all U.S. colleges and universities (more than 1,500 schools) in its percentage of graduates who go on to earn research doctorates, a distinction that demonstrates both the level of academic quality and mentoring at Earlham.
+• Of all colleges and universities in the US, Earlham also ranks in the top 2% for its percentage of graduates who go on to earn research doctorates, a distinction that demonstrates both the level of academic quality and mentoring at Earlham.

 Earlham is a residential college of about 1,100 students, and its beautiful campus is located on 800 acres in the city of Richmond, Indiana.
 It’s about an hour’s drive from Indianapolis, Cincinnati, and Dayton.

 Earlham offers 46 academic programs and also provides excellent pre-professional preparation for business, health care, engineering, law, teaching, and the Peace Corps.
 Earlham students study, research, and hold internships in locations across the United States and around the world.

 Earlham alumni are making an impact throughout the world as scientists, teachers, lawyers, ministers, executives, physicians, writers, and organizational leaders.